 training like goat rearing, layer poultry birds rearing, training on vermicompost and its use, beef fattening etc through its own demonstration units as well as providing free vaccination to the livestock and poultry birds of the beneficiary household level.
 The beneficiaries are being benefitted from this support services and more interestingly the organic cultivation using vermicompost (organic fertilizer) instead of chemical fertilizer is becoming more and more popular amongst the local farmers.

 To encourage the community people for organic agricultural development, this project has motivated and trained the interested community people on vermi-compost production and use.
-At present, there are 135 vermi-compost production units from where they are selling the products to different farmers of the community, by which both the producer and the farmers are being directly benefitted.
+At present, there are 135 vermi-compost production units from where they are selling the products to different farmers of the community, by which both the producer and the farmers are being directly benefited.
 The demand and interest of producing and using vermi-compost are increasing rapidly.

+Under this project, proyas has formed 21 adolescent clubs aiming at child protection, prevention of child marriage, adolescent health issues, and distribution of trees.
 During this period, through Ujjibito project, Proyas has implemented various activities for economic and skills development and disseminated health and hygiene related message.
 The project staff have closely monitored the improvement and changing status of health and hygiene related behavior and practice.
 Following are the detail about the activities under Ujjibito: